abhisheknaiidu/awesome-github-profile-readme/README.md

 ## Tools
 - [Todoist Stats in Readme](https://github.com/abhisheknaiidu/todoist-readme) - Daily Todoist Stats on your Profile Readme
+- [Fork of original Todoist Stats in Readme](https://github.com/SiddharthShyniben/todoist-readme) - Updated version with much more features and customizability
 - [Visitor Badge](https://visitor-badge.glitch.me/#docs) - Count visitors for your README.md, Issues, PRs in GitHub
 - [1990s style Visitor Counter](https://twitter.com/ryanlanciaux/status/1283755637126705152) - Add a 1990s style visitor counter with one line of markdown.
 - [Vistor Count](https://pufler.dev/git-badges/) - Count visitors for README.md that can be used with shields.io